jacobsteves/Polynomial-Divider/README.md

 ```

 - if youre using some type of IDE, just run `Interface.java`

+### Building
+There are many ways to build this repo into an actual app.
+One way of doing this is by creating a [jar file](https://docs.oracle.com/javase/tutorial/deployment/jar/build.html) and using [Launch4J](http://launch4j.sourceforge.net/) to compile it into a .exe file.

 ## Features
 - Creates visual charts to map out the division